 Figurative language is a topic that students learn at a young age and continue to practice each year.
 Therefore, it is absolutely essential that students understand each type of figurative language.
 Since each student is different, how well they understand each type also varies.
-Some students may have no problem differentiating between similes and metaphors while others will struggle.
-Furthermore, some understand hyperboles while others do not understand there is an exaggeration.
-Due to this, it is vital to provide plenty of practice with examples of hyperboles in literature!
+Some students may have no problem differentiating between similes and metaphors, while others will struggle.
+Furthermore, some understand hyperbole, while others do not recognize the exaggeration.
+Because of this, it is vital to provide ample practice with examples of hyperbole in literature!

 What are hyperboles?

-Hyperboles use extreme exaggerations to show emphasis.
+Hyperbole uses extreme exaggeration to emphasize.
 For example, “I ate 1,000 ice cream cones last night!” is a hyperbole.
-This is due to the fact that while someone ate a lot of ice cream, 1,000 ice cream cones were not consumed.
-Hyperboles are often used in literature in order to make a point.
+This is because, while someone ate a lot of ice cream, 1,000 ice cream cones were not consumed.
+Hyperbole is often used in literature to make a point.
 Additionally, they are often enjoyable for students to read.

 Examples of Hyperboles in Literature

 Oftentimes, students love read-alouds!
 Additionally, they love reading alone or with friends.
-Therefore, here are some great suggestions on books that are filled with hyperboles.
+Therefore, here are some great suggestions for books filled with hyperbole.

 - The Day the Crayons Quit by Drew Daywalt